 During your job hunting in Germany, you may need to provide your expected salary in the job application.
 Here is the problem: If you put too high, you are afraid that you will scare away your potential employer and may not even get to the interview round.
 If you put too low, it may give the impression that you are not a valuable resource.
 Besides, nobody wants to be underpaid.
 That is why it is important to know the level of salary in Germany for your field.

 My friend came to Germany and needed a job desperately.
-Happy enough to be employed, she was not thinking too much about the salary.
+Happy enough to be employed in Germany, she was not thinking too much about the salary.
 As a foreigner, she had no clues anyways what should the salary in Germany be.
 So, she just accepted the offer from the company.
 Sometime later, she had discovered that she was seriously underpaid.
 She was so pissed and talked to the boss.
-In a few years of time, her salary has increased almost to a double, mainly because she was so underpaid when she got her job.
+In a few years of time, her salary has increased almost to a double, mainly because she was so underpaid when she got her job in Germany.

 I think that this happens more often with a small company.
-As for bigger companies, they often have set guidelines for salary.
+As for bigger companies in Germany, they often have set guidelines for salary.
 However, it is always better to know your worth.
-This allows you to get the best out of the salary negotiation.
+This allows you to get the best out of the salary negotiation in Germany.

 Your salary in Germany can consist of different compensation types.
 Let’s take a look at some common compensation types.
 The below components are mostly applicable for a full-time office job.